Are you getting enough sleep?

 If you feel that a lack of fairness exacerbates your burnout, start by speaking up.

-Sometimes individuals are unaware of their biases or won’t take action until you ask for what you want.
+Sometimes individuals are unaware of their biases or won’t take action until you ask for what they want.

 You can request to be mentioned as a contributor, to give part of a presentation, or for additional time and resources.

-And if you still find that the response seems inequitable, you can consider bringing that up in a polite way: “I noticed that the Chicago team got an additional week to work on their project that was originally due on the same date as ours.
+And if you still find that the response seems inequitable, you can consider bringing that up politely: “I noticed that the Chicago team got an additional week to work on their project that was originally due on the same date as ours.

-Can you help me understand why that’s not possible for our team as well?”
+Can you also help me understand why that’s not possible for our team?”

 6. Values mismatch.

-If you highly value something that your company does not, your motivation to work hard and persevere can significantly drop.
+If you highly value something your company does not, your motivation to work hard and persevere can drop significantly.

 Ideals and motivations tend to be deeply ingrained in individuals and organizations.